MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

 Custom Event
 ------------

 Besides MCDR itself, plugins can also dispatch its own event.
-All you need to do is invoking ``server.dispatch_event`` api with the event and some arguments.
-Check `here <classes/ServerInterface.html#dispatch-event>`__ for more details of the api
+All you need to do is invoking :meth:`ServerInterface.dispatch_event<mcdreforged.plugin.server_interface.ServerInterface.dispatch_event>` api with the event and some arguments

 Customizing event is a good way to broadcast a message between plugins.
 It's also a good indirectly way for your plugin to react to requests from other plugins